The order of the pieces is subject to change.

 Vocal coaching Josée Gagnon

-Creative residencies MAI (Montréal, arts interculturels), Studio 303, Oboro, Circuit-Est centre chorégraphique
+Creative residencies MAI (Montréal, arts interculturels), Studio 303, LA SERRE – arts vivants, Oboro, Circuit-Est centre chorégraphique

-An interdisciplinary artist and energy worker, Alejandro Sajgalik is a descendent of restless blood currently living in Montréal.
-His practice honours the transformative potential of transient deep-rootedness, exploring the possibility of total movement within hybrid dance and music works.
-Drawing from his experience with somatic movement, queerness, architecture, intimacy, and holistic bodywork, he dives into deep listening as a channel to release ancestral conditioning and de-identify his body from its memory.
+An interdisciplinary artist and energy worker, Alejandro Sajgalik is a descendent of restless blood.
+His current practice honours the transformative potential of transient deep-rootedness, exploring performance and music and their integration.
+Drawing from his experience with somatic movement, architecture, sociology, experimental music, and queerness, he dives into deep listening as a channel to critically de-identify the body from memory.
 His work includes videos, installations, and writings.
 He holds a bachelor’s degree in architecture and a master’s degree in urban sociology.